MattMcManis/Axiom/README.md

 Axiom is portable and can be run from any location on the computer.

 1. Extract `Axiom.FFmpeg.7z` to a location of your choice.
-2. Run the program `Axiom.exe` or create a shortcut on the Desktop.
+2. Run `Axiom.exe` or create a shortcut on the Desktop.
 3. It will automatically detect `ffmpeg.exe` and `ffprobe.exe` in the included `ffmpeg` folder.
-4. If you move the `ffmpeg` folder, set Windows Environment Variables or specify a path in the Axiom Settings Tab.
+4. If you move the `ffmpeg` folder, set the Windows Environment Variable or specify a path in the Axiom Settings Tab.

 #### Add FFmpeg to Environment Variables (optional):

-1. Move FFmpeg folder to a location of your choice, such as `C:\Program Files\`.
+1. Move the `ffmpeg` folder to a location of your choice, such as `C:\Program Files\`.
-2. Control Panel → System and Security → System → Advanced system settings
+2. Go to Control Panel → System and Security → System → Advanced system settings
 3. Advanced Tab → Environment Variables → System variables → Path
 4. Add `C:\Program Files\FFmpeg\bin\`
 5. Separate multiple paths with semicolon `;`
 6. Typing `ffmpeg` in Command Prompt will now execute without needing to specify a direct path.

 <a href="https://raw.githubusercontent.com/MattMcManis/Axiom/master/docs/Windows%20Environment%20Variables/Environment-Variables.png" target="_blank"><img src="https://raw.githubusercontent.com/MattMcManis/Axiom/master/docs/Windows%20Environment%20Variables/Environment-Variables.png" width="500"/></a>

+---

 #### YouTube Download
 `youtube-dl.exe` is included in `Axiom.FFmpeg.7z`.